-Are you looking to cover those pesky grey hair?
+Are you looking to cover those pesky gray hair?
 Want to try something new and adventurous?
 Or maybe you're just in the mood for a change?

 Here are a few things you should consider before you reach for that box of hair dye.

 Start slow!
 Lightening black hair can be difficult and damaging for the hair, especially if you're someone who likes to change their hair frequently.
-You'll have to go through multiple colouring sessions (often using harsh chemicals) to get the light hair colour you want which can leave your hair feeling dry and damaged.
+You'll have to go through multiple coloring sessions (often using harsh chemicals) to get the light hair color you want which can leave your hair feeling dry and damaged.

 So, if you plan to dye your hair pastel pink at some point, you might want to give dyeing your hair black a second thought.